Bad News on the Doorstep: Production

 The film is directed by Tom DeNucci and has a script from DeNucci and Joe Cervasio based on the semi-autobiographical novel of the same name by Cervasio.
 It is from Verdi Productions and is produced by Chad A. Verdi alongside Michelle Verdi, Chad Verdi Jr., Paul Luba, and Sera Verdi.

 The cast is led by Chazz Palminteri and Robert Davi and their real-life sons Dante Palminteri and Nick Davi.
 Other cast members include Rob Gronkowski, Sistine Stallone, Mischa Barton, Robert Picardo, Cerina Vincent, Federico Castelluccio, Vincent Pastore, Ed Marinaro, John Fiore, Kea Ho, Rob Goon, Sully Erna.

 Principal photography was completed in May 2025 and took place in and around Providence, Rhode Island.

+Release

+The film premiered on August 8, 2026 at the Rhode Island International Film Festival.